 At The Southdown Institute, we operate as Regulated Health Professionals, under the laws of the Province of Ontario, and fully comply with all regulations regarding confidentiality and limits to confidentiality, including all mandatory reporting laws. as the current President and Chief Psychologist of Southdown, I want to express with clarity that we regard physical, emotional, sexual, and/or financial abuse of a child, and/or an elder, and/or a member of a vulnerable population to be crimes that require mandatory reporting.
 The laws that govern our work are the same laws that govern the work of all licensed, regulated mental health providers.
 Specifically, this means that we are obligated to report the sexual abuse of children to the Children’s Aid Society or other appropriate authorities.

-As an independent, accredited healthcare organization that specializes in providing psychological services for the mental, emotional, and spiritual health of clergy, vowed religious and lay pastoral ministers, Southdown is dedicated to healing and health.
-Our Vision Statement “Healthy Ministers for a Healthy Church” articulates our commitment to the health of the population we serve by providing restorative and preventative services.
+As an independent, accredited healthcare organization that specializes in providing psychological services for the mental, emotional, and spiritual health of clergy, vowed religious, lay pastoral ministers and the Catholic laity, Southdown is dedicated to healing and health.
+Our Vision Statement “Healthy Individuals, Healthy Communities, Healthy Church” articulates our commitment to the health of the population we serve by providing restorative and preventative services.
 Our clinical team works towards strengthening ministerial and professional boundaries, safeguarding the vulnerable, and development of healthy sexuality and emotional maturity in clergy and religious.
 Guided by our core values, we strive to achieve our Mission through ongoing professional development and evaluation of our existing services in alignment with best practices, resulting in continuous improvements.